spoil

 |

-- (transitive) To ruin; to damage (something) in some way making it unfit for use. [from 16th c.]
+- (transitive) To ruin; to damage in such a way as to make undesirable or unusable. [from 16th c.]

 - (transitive) To ruin the character of, by overindulgence; to coddle or pamper to excess. [from 17th c.]